javaFunAgain/ratpong/README.md

 ```

-Then real addUser operation is just what we want to write:
+Then we write  real addUser implementation:
 ```

 private Handler addUser() {